Fast mixing in Ising models with a negative spectral outlier via Gaussian approximation: Introduction

 Here, the condition $\beta \leq n^{1-\eps}$ is imposed primarily for simplicity, and our proofs can track the dependence on $\eps>0$ explicitly to cover $\beta\leq n^{1-o(1)}$, where the term $o(1)$ can be made quantitative.
 We do not attempt to optimize this dependence.

-We mention several noteworthy features of Theorem \ref{thm:main} (see Section \ref{sec:related} for comparisons with the literature).
+We highlight some features of Theorem \ref{thm:main} (see Section \ref{sec:related} for comparisons with the literature).
 First, the vector $u$ may be essentially arbitrary: we do not assume $u={\bf 1}$ nor do we require any uniform control on the ratio of its coordinates.
 When $u={\bf 1}$, the induced quadratic term enforces negative correlation among coordinates, allowing one to use tools from the theory of negative dependence (e.g.~\cite{borcea2009negative}).
 However, as shown in Proposition~\ref{prop:cov:approx:entry}, once the signs of $u$ vary, negative dependence breaks down and these tools are no longer available.

 Second, after absorbing the temperature parameter into $u$ by writing $\tilde{u}=\sqrt{\beta/n}\cdot u$, the condition $0\leq \beta \leq n^{1-\eps}$ becomes $\|\tilde{u}\|_{\infty}\leq n^{-\eps/2}$.
 For the simplest case $J=0$, this is far weaker, especially for coordinate delocalized $\tilde{u}$, than the spectral width condition imposing $\ell^2$ constraint $\|\tilde{u}\|_2< 1/\sqrt{2}$.
 This illustrates a fundamental asymmetry: positive spectral outliers may destroy rapid mixing, while negative outliers are comparatively benign.